php-fig/fig-standards/bylaws/008-psr-evolution.md

 ### Practical example

-A common case for an upgrade in the interfaces is to add parameters and return types, since they are a new language feature introduced by PHP 7, and many PSR interfaces predates that release.
-In the next paragraph, we'll try to use PSR-3 as an example to show how a PSR interface should be updated.
+A common case for an upgrade in the interfaces is to add types for parameters and returns, since they are new language features introduced by PHP 7, and many PSR interfaces predate that release.
+We'll use a method from PSR-3 as an example of how a PSR interface could be updated.

 #### PSR-3: the interface

-PSR-3 is released with the [`psr/log` package](https://packagist.org/packages/psr/log) and it contains the `LoggerInterface`, which has this method:
+PSR-3 is released with the [`psr/log` package](https://packagist.org/packages/psr/log) and contains the `LoggerInterface`, which has this method:
 ```php
 /**
  * Logs with an arbitrary level.